In this exercise, we will encrypt the communication between our board and the CoAP server using DTLS.

 }

-8.2 Next, we write the PSK to the modem, by specifying the credential type MODEM_KEY_MGMT_CRED_TYPE_PSK.
-Recall that the PSK is stored in the Kconfig CONFIG_COAP_SERVER_PSK.
+C8.2 Next, we write the PSK to the modem, by specifying the credential type MODEM_KEY_MGMT_CRED_TYPE_PSK

 err = modem_key_mgmt_write(SEC_TAG, MODEM_KEY_MGMT_CRED_TYPE_PSK, CONFIG_COAP_SERVER_PSK,